-Children are assessed during lesson time through appropriate questioning and discussion, and the observation of their responses to specific tasks.
+Children are assessed during the course of their work, by questioning and discussion, and the observation of their responses to specific tasks.
 They will also recall, select and organise historical information, using the appropriate vocabulary to produce a written record of their work.
-Teachers' assessments will be shared with the subject lead.
+They are assessed using Classroom Monitor.